wp-plugins/wordpress-shortcode-library/readme.txt

 related="another related Twitter handle" (optional)

 [DIVCLEAR]
-This will create a piece of HTML that is a DIV element with style=clear:both.
+This will create a piece of HTML that is a DIV element with "style=clear:both".

 [HTMLDIV] ... [/HTMLDIV]
 You can add a DIV element with parameters: